 After the Certificate of Incorporation is filed with the Secretary of State, an organizational meeting of the directors (and members, if applicable) must be held.
-At this meeting, the By-Laws will be adopted, the corporation's directors (if not named in the corporation's Certificate) and officers will be elected; the opening of bank accounts authorized; the filing of necessary state and federal filings and registrations, including the Form 1023 application for exemption, authorized; and any other business discussed.
+At this meeting, the By-Laws will be adopted, the corporation's directors (if not named in the corporation's Certificate of Incorporation) and officers will be elected; the opening of bank accounts authorized; the filing of necessary state and federal filings and registrations, including the Form 1023 application for exemption, authorized; and any other business discussed.
 If the corporation was incorporated in Delaware, the incorporator (who signed the Certificate) will appoint the initial members of the corporation and adopt the By-Laws.
 The incorporator will then resign and the initial meeting of the members and/or Board of Directors should be held.
-Generally, any action permitted to be taken at the organizational or any other meeting of the members and/or Board of Directors can be taken without a meeting if each member and/or director signs a written consent setting forth the actions he or she is approving.
+Generally, any action permitted to be taken at the organizational or any other meeting of the member and/or Board of Directors can be taken without a meeting if each member and/or director signs a consent (either in written or electronic form) setting forth the actions he or she is approving.